 Want a kiss?
 Answer a question in this interactive sexual health presentation about sexually transmitted infections and earn a Hershey kiss.
 This sex-positive program will help students understand risks associated with sexual activity and how to utilize safer sex practices.

 Alcohol is known as a social lubricant and is perceived as one of the only mediums through which college students can mingle.
 This presentation takes a harm-reduction approach to teach students how to drink responsibly, have fun, and avoid negative situations.
-(Note to US1100 instructors: This presentation is very similar to the presentation students receive during Alcohol 101 at PAWS Preview.)
+(Note to US1100 instructors: This presentation is very similar to the presentation students receive during Alcohol 101 at Bobcat Preview.)

 Social connectedness, exercise, sleep, nutrition, alcohol, stress, tobacco, and sexual health.
 This presentation is a Cliff's Notes version of overall health and wellness while trying to adjust to student life at Texas State.